Foundations in Manual Therapy: Voice and Swallowing Disorders

 Discounts

 Only ONE discount (Retake/group/student discounts) may be applied.
-Discounts apply only to most USA-based classes.
+Discounts apply only to most classes in the USA.
 For workshops outside the USA, discounts and pricing are left to the discretion of the sponsoring organization.

 To receive the discount, please email us to request it or use the codes listed below.
 If applying for a group discount, you must email each person’s name and email address.
 Non-work email addresses are preferred due to the security firewalls of most institutional emails.